 - Meth can be found in half-inch hair samples for up to 90 days.

 After a person takes meth, they often experience several stages of a meth high before crashing.
 The duration of these effects can vary.
-However, they generally occur in a predictable order as your body gets exposed to the drug and starts to break it down.
+However, they generally occur in a predictable order as your body is exposed to the drug and starts to break it down.

 1st Stage: The Rush